Florida Landlord Tenant Law

 Florida Tenant Screening Background Checks

 All tenants in Florida should have a proper tenant screening background check performed.
 The American Apartment Owners Association provides the best tenant screening reports you’ll find.
+AAOA members can select an existing tenant background check package or create an a la carte report by building their own.
+Most screening reports are returned instantly allowing you to make an immediate decision to fill your vacancy quickly.
 Visit Florida Tenant Screening Background Checks to screen your tenant.

 Florida Landlord Forms